administratorius/litbackup/README.txt

+* Tested for a year on 40+ physical servers with ~5,000,000 files on each with no problems
 * blazingly fast - 5 million files in under 5 minutes (depending on configuration)
 * load balancing - backup jobs and maintenance are running separately.
 You tell when.
 * easy on disks - large disks are slow, it uses them wisely